apache/infrastructure-website/content/pages/infra-ban.md

 - Slow Loris-like abuse (too many request timeouts).
 - More than 200,000 pageviews on any box per 12 hours.
 - More than 50,000 JIRA requests per 24 hours.
-- More than 10,000 download page views per 24 hours.
-- More than 10,000 visits to our backup dist/ area on `www.apache.org` per 24 hours.
 - More than 50 Gibibytes traffic per 12 hours (does not include mirrors, but does include `archive.apache.org`!).
-- More than 50,000 visits to archive.apache.org per 12 hours.
+- More than 25,000 visits to archive.apache.org per 24 hours.
 - More than 100 mebibits/second sustained traffic for an hour or more.
 - More than 2,000 viewvc requests per 24 hours.
 - More than 100,000 Confluence (`cwiki.apache.org`) page visits per 24 hours.